 Mushroom Rice Pilaf

-Hey all!
-Sam back from The Culinary Compass here to bring you this great Mushroom Rice Pilaf.
-It’s one of my favorite side dishes and adding the mushrooms adds a great earthy flavor.
+Mushroom Rice Pilaf is a favorite side dish, and adding the mushrooms adds a great earthy flavor.
 It’s topped with green onions to bring in some bright and crispness to each bite too!

 You can serve this dish as a side for Thanksgiving or add a protein and make it it’s own meal.
 It’s also a flexible dish so you can add different types of vegetables to it if you wanted to make it vegetarian.
 Adding green peppers with the mushrooms and some spinach at the end would be a perfect dinner.